PrefectHQ/prefect/docs/guides/automations.md

 3. Now that we created a notification block, we can go to the automations page to create our first automation.
 ![Automations page](/img/guides/automation-list.png)

-4. Next we try to find the trigger type, in this case let's do a flow completion.
+4. Next we try to find the trigger type, in this case let's use a flow completion.
 ![Trigger type](/img/guides/automation-triggers.png)

 5. Finally, let's create the actions that will be done once the triggered is hit.
 In this case, let's create a notification to be sent out to showcase the completion.